-Lavender is one of man’s common natural remedies for many things, it is used as a fragrance for soaps, scented clothes and shampoos.
-It is also a great cleaning agent but the powers do not stop there, lavender plant can actually help treat insomnia and anxiety.
-Researchers recognise that inhaling its scent can unleash soothing, sedating effects when we breathe in the fragrance from lavender plants
+Lavender is one of man’s common natural remedies for many things.
+It is a great cleaning agent and is used as a fragrance for scented clothes, soaps and shampoos.
+The powers of lavender do not stop there.
+Lavender plant can in fact help treat anxiety and insomnia.
+Researchers have found out that inhaling its scent can set free sedating and soothing effects.

 4. Snake plant

 To improve oxygen purity place a Snake Plant indoors.
 They are easy to maintain and costs little.
 They are perfect for the bedroom.
 In a study carried out by NASA this plant was one among the 12 air improving plants.
 Another plus point is that it is also hardy and won’t wither away easily.

 5. Scented Geranium

 When you have a houseplant which always smells wonderful there is no need for any room freshener.
 The fragrance is supposed to help put nerves to rest.
 Scented geranium belongs to the family of the ordinary household geranium, but flowers less frequently.
 But the fragrance of its leaves makes up for it and comes in an astounding array of scents: rose, apricot, nutmeg, lemon, cinnamon, mint, ginger, pineapple, lime, chocolate, coconut, and more.
 It grows in fairly high light as it prefers sunny, warm, dry conditions.
 You can use the leaves in your morning tea.